-I know when I adopted my first tuxedo cat Madison, I was confused about what breed he was.
+I know when I adopted my first long haired tuxedo kitten Madison, I was confused about what breed he was.
 I soon discovered, he was a ‘house cat’ (not really any breed) with tuxedo markings.
 Are you confused yet?
 Don’t be, in this post I am going to unpack the question, what breed are tuxedo cats?

 What Breed Are Tuxedo Cats?